BIATeam/BIADocs/docs/10-Introduction/30-TryIt/45-CreateYourFirstRelation.md

   * Click on "Generate" button

+### Complete generated files
-7. Update the Mapper 'PlaneMapper':
+* Update the Mapper 'PlaneMapper':
   * In '...\MyFirstProject\DotNet\MyCompany.MyFirstProject.Domain\Plane\Mappers' folder, open class 'PlaneMapper'
   * Re-add the ExpressionCollection override and HeaderName struct into your file using your backup
   * Complete the class with these data :

 ```csharp
 public override ExpressionCollection<Plane> ExpressionCollection